bionode/gsoc18/Journal/week_9.md

 * Load the inputs
 * Resolve the input so that they will resolve it

-####   * Load-Inputs :- I  this part basically I'v etried to load the inputs into the store.
+####   * Load-Inputs :-

+This part basically I've tried to load the inputs into the store.

 ```javascript
 const LOAD_INPUTS = 'LOAD_INPUTS'